Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Step 5 – Cooling and Finishing Touches

-Once out of the oven, let the cookies cool on the sheet for a few minutes before transferring to a cooling rack.
-This helps them firm up without becoming too crispy.
-For an extra pop of flavor, drizzle a simple lemon glaze on top or dust with powdered sugar.
+Once out of the oven, let the cookies sit on the sheet for a few minutes before transferring them to a cooling rack.
+This helps them firm up without getting too crispy.

 Finished lemon blueberry cookies with a glaze drizzle served with tea